Peter Hayman (diplomat): Career

+Hayman in 1990 published Soult: Napoleon's Maligned Marshal.
+In 1979 he reached the semi-finals of the BBC television quiz Mastermind.

-Paedophilia
+Paedophilia activism

 In October 1978, Hayman left a package of paedophilia-related material on a London bus.
 The police traced the package and discovered that Hayman, under the pseudonym "Peter Henderson", had used an apartment in Bayswater, London, to conduct obscene correspondence.
 In the apartment, police found 45 diaries describing six years of "sexual fantasies" concerning children and activities with prostitutes, articles of female clothing and obscene literature.
 He was investigated by police but released without charge after being given a warning not to send obscene material through the post.

 In November 1980, Private Eye magazine revealed this event.
 In 1981, using parliamentary privilege, MP Geoffrey Dickens asked why Hayman had not been prosecuted, with Dickens saying: "How did such a potential blackmail risk come to hold highly sensitive posts at the MOD and NATO?"
 He also asked the Leader of the House of Commons to "investigate the security implications of diaries found in the diplomat's London flat which contained accounts of sexual exploits".
-In 1981, the Attorney General Sir Michael Havers replied, "I am in agreement with the Director of Public Prosecutions' (Sir Thomas Chalmers Hetherington QC) advice not to prosecute Sir Peter Hayman and the other persons with whom he had carried on an obscene correspondence" adding that, while Hayman had been found to have received pornographic material through the post, it was not of an extreme nature, was non-commercial and in a sealed envelope, so did not warrant prosecution.
+In 1981, the Attorney General Sir Michael Havers replied, "I am in agreement with the Director of Public Prosecutions' [Sir Thomas Chalmers Hetherington QC] advice not to prosecute Sir Peter Hayman and the other persons with whom he had carried on an obscene correspondence" adding that, while Hayman had been found to have received pornographic material through the post, it was not of an extreme nature, was non-commercial and in a sealed envelope, so did not warrant prosecution.
 There was much debate and condemnation in the international press of these events.